vpelss/Emogics_Tarot_Script_WP/README.md

 -Everything

--tarot and rune and numerology folder? how to display and allow only correct spread to access correct databases?
-Should users have choice to db? db chosen by spread tag?

 -export and import spreads and decks -backup/restore spreads? -backup/restore decks

 -allow email input or insist we have an account : account / input : enable / disable? account avoids spam